 An examination of the data showed results which suggested that consumer credit could be a good indicator of credit constraints during periods of financial crisis (shown by shaded regions in Figure 1).
 Real growth in consumer credit declined, albeit, slightly during the first crisis periods, contrary to expectations of large decreases.
-Noticeably, following approximately five years of steady growth, consumer credit still exhibited a downward trend since the onset of the global financial crisis, consumption declined or increased sharply relative to modest changes in credit.
+Noticeably, following approximately five years of steady growth, consumer credit still exhibited a downward trend since the onset of the global financial crisis.
+Despite the positive correlation between consumer credit and consumption, changes to the correlation coefficient were relatively low at 0.12.
+There were periods in the sample when consumption declined or increased sharply relative to modest changes in credit.
 This was particularly evident during periods of financial crisis, where consumption declined drastically relatively to the decline in consumer credit.